Jp-17/Coding_learning/README.md

 # Introduction

-A repository for learning computational neuroscience~
+A repository for exploring computational neuroscience~

 Study happy~

-try

 # Contents